 Nuclear plants are among the safest industrial facilities in the country due to highly-trained personnel, stringent federal regulations and continuous preventative maintenance.
 Plant workers are always monitoring radiation with extremely sensitive tools that can detect problems before they occur.
 Meanwhile, a wide range of innovative new safety technology is continuously being developed for nuclear plants, including designs that automatically turn themselves off as soon as they detect any issue, without requiring a human to initiate them.

-The safe operation of each nuclear facility is also held accountable by full time professional, expert oversight.
-At least two independent inspectors from the NRC are on-site every day at each nuclear energy facility to monitor facility operation and report any situation that could potentially pose an issue.
+The safe operation of each nuclear facility is also held accountable by full time professional, expert oversight from the U.S. Nuclear Regulatory Commission (NRC), a federal agency created specifically to ensure that nuclear power plants are operated safely and to protect employees and their surrounding communities.
+At least two independent inspectors from the NRC are on-site every day at each nuclear energy facility to monitor facility operation.

 Nuclear Matters supports a comprehensive waste management plan that includes consolidated interim storage and a resolution for long-term geological disposal.

 While current used fuel storage procedures are safe and secure, the development of advanced nuclear technology offers further possibilities for used fuel management.
 Advanced reactor designs have the potential to dramatically reduce the amount of used fuel that requires storage by using fuel more efficiently and even potentially consuming used fuel during operations.
 To learn more about the latest in nuclear energy advancements, check out our Innovation page or visit the online resources at the Nuclear Energy Institute.

 If someone you know still has questions about used fuel, direct them to our site for the facts.
 And don’t forget to visit our Action page, where you can send your legislators the facts about nuclear energy with our pre-drafted email – all it takes is a couple clicks.